gu-fan/riv.vim/README.rst

 Helpers
 ~~~~~~~

-A window to show something of the project.
+A window to manage something of the project.

 * _`Todo Helper` : A helper to manage todo items of current project.
-  When current file is not in a project, will show current file's todo items.
+  When current document is not in a project, will show current file's todo items.

   See Todos_ for details.